kazurayam/KatalonObjectRepositoryVerifier/README.md

 [This Groovy script](https://github.com/kazurayam/KatalonObjectRepositoryVerifier/blob/master/Scripts/ObjectRepositoryVerifier/Script1532075796937.groovy) is designed to meet the following need:

->I want to rewrite the *rs files.
-The *rs.files are in XML format, these are the definition of my Test Objects.
-I want a tool which transforms *.rs files for me.
+>I want to rewrite the *rs files in the `Object Repository` directory.
+The *rs files are in XML format, these are the definition of my Test Objects.
+I want a tool which transforms mass of *.rs files for me.
 The resulting Test Objects should have `tag` selector and `class` selector retained, and other types of selectors erased.
-I want to create a temporary directory in the Katalon project, so that I find all resulting Test Objects are saved there while leaving the original 'Object Repository' unchanged.
+I want to create a temporary directory in the Katalon project, so that I find all resulting Test Objects are saved there.
+I do not want the tool change the original 'Object Repository'.

 [This Groovy script](https://github.com/kazurayam/KatalonObjectRepositoryVerifier/blob/master/Scripts/ObjectRepositoryVerifier/Script1532075796937.groovy) employs the XSLT technology bundled in the JDK as `javax.xml.transform.Trasformer` and other classes.

 The transformation is implemented as a XSLT stylesheet.
-You can customize the stylesheet so that you can transform the *.rs files as you require.
+By modifying the stylesheet, you can customize the way how the *.rs files are transformed.

 ## How to run the demo